-The third method is the newest one.
+The third goal setting technique is the newest one.
 Gabriele Oettingen and Peter Gollwitzer, psychologists at New York University, created WOOP as a result of their 20+ years of scientific research.
 It has proven to be effective across ages and life domains.
 There is an app too (check your Appstore/Playstore).

 WOOP has been shown to improve effort, attendance, and even GPA among students by significant margins.
 WOOP reduced insecurity-based behaviors (e.g., looking through the partner’s phone log) and increased commitment in romantic relationships.
 WOOP doubled regular physical exercise over a time period of four months and increased fruit and vegetable intake by 30% over the period of two years.

 A visualization technique, also known as Mental Contrasting with Implementation Intentions (MCII) in the scientific literature, WOOP stands for: